Wytaliba

 Wytaliba is a community in north-east New South Wales.
 It is located next to the Mann River, between the Mann River Nature Reserve and Barool National Park, about 40 km east of Glen Innes, and has a population of around 100.

 History

 Wytaliba started as a commune in the 1970s.

+Chunks of land in Wytaliba were sold off, meaning properties are often giant plots of empty land with small buildings on or around them.

 Facilities

 Wytaliba has a public school with an enrolment of about 10 students.

-Glen Innes Fire
+Glen Innes fire

 In November 2019 a bushfire swept through Wytaliba.
 Two people were killed and many structures, including the school, were partially or wholly destroyed.